Professional wrestling throws: Tilt-a-whirl arm drag

 An arm drag which sees the wrestler being spun in front of the opponent's body in a tilt-a-whirl, and then ending it with an arm drag.

 Wheelbarrow arm drag

 This arm drag sees the wrestler being held in a wheelbarrow hold by the opponent, and then going for an over the shoulder arm drag as they free their legs off of the opponent's waist.
 It was used by AJ Lee as a transition move.

 Arm wringer

 An arm wringer or spinning wristlock is a move in which the wrestler grabs the opponent's wrist with both hands and twists it over the wrestler's head to spin the arm around, either with enough force to flip the opponent to the mat or just to hyperrotate the joints while standing.
 When used as a hold, the wrestler often yanks the arm for added effect.
+A snap drop variant in which the performing wrestler drives the opponent in a front drop after performing the arm wringer has been popularized by MJF.